fe-data/fe-docs/docs/apps/admin.rst

 The App and Admin Web interface have some general settings.
 You can find them by clicking on the hamburger menu and selecting :guilabel:`Settings`.
 Most settings are related to sharing information within the application.
 For example, when sharing information with an email application, you can enter a subject and by default the text in the setting will be used.

+Languages
+^^^^^^^^^
+The Language settings menu is located in the navigation drawer (top left icon).

+*FE Admin* supports standard two languages: English and Dutch.
+You can add your own language by following the next steps:

+#.
+Make sure you have a `Github <https://github.com>`_ account.
+#.
+Check the ``languages`` folder of `https://github.com/fe-data/fe-admin-languages <https://github.com/fe-data/fe-admin-languages>`_ if your language is supported.
+#.
+If not, login with the Github account at `https://gitlocalize.com/repo/9558 <https://gitlocalize.com/repo/9558>`_ and check if the translation is in progress.
+#.
+If not, create a new issue in `https://github.com/fe-data/fe-admin-languages/issues <https://github.com/fe-data/fe-admin-languages/issues>`_ requesting the new language code.
+   We will give you the role of moderator for the new language.
+Use the two letter codes from `this source <http://www.loc.gov/standards/iso639-2/php/code_list.php>`_.
+Only LTR-languages are supported.

+As a moderator you may receive review requests from other translators.
+Process them and when you are happy with the update create a pull request.
+Mind you:

+#.
+We will only process pull requests that originate from Gitlocalize, and will not process pull requests from private forks.
+#.
+For initial translations, we will only accept a full translation of the entire file.
+Partial translations will be rejected.
+#.
+Once the pull request has been processed, the new translation will be available in the app’s settings.
+Reload the translations and select the new language.
+#.
+There is only 1 moderator per language.

+Use the :guilabel:`Download languages` button to download new languages or to update the current version, and then optionally choose another language.
+If you are asked to restart the app, make sure the app is completely removed from memory, then restart the app and optionally select a new language.

 Events
 ^^^^^^